5 Bad Money Habits You Need to Quit ASAP

 Love of Convenience

 Every once in a while, a convenience purchase can be a nice treat, or a necessary exception if you’re in a great hurry.
-But if you find yourself regularly making convenience purchases; the convenience will cost you.
+Convenience purchases are those that are routine and take little thought when being bought.
+But if you find yourself regularly making convenience purchases, the convenience will cost you.

 Yes, this includes traditional “vices” like drinking, smoking, and gambling.
 But it also includes less-obvious vices like eating out way too much or being a shopaholic.
 Anything that tempts you to spend large amounts of money you know you shouldn’t be spending.